Soil Ecology

 Soil Organisms

-Like all creatures, soil organisms affect, and are affected by,their surrounding environment.
+Like all creatures, soil organisms affect, and are affected by, their surrounding environment.
 Two factors that are critical for understanding soil organisms and their environment are the level of soil moisture and the temperature of the soil.
-To have a full understanding of how the soil ecosystem works, you must understand these factors as well.
+To have a full understanding of how the soil ecosystem works, we must understand these factors.

 Just as the outside temperature varies daily and seasonally, so does the temperature of the soil.
 A sudden rainstorm can drastically change soil moisture in a matter of minutes.
 Temperatures and moisture levels in the soil affect the activity of all soil organisms, thereby affecting the rate of soil decomposition.